wjrforcyber/TestABC/README.md

 - `GiaSingleOperation, Gia2Aig` : `Gia` manager transform to `Aig` manager.
 - `GiaSingleOperation, Aig2Gia` : `Aig` manager transform to `Gia` manager with `&cec` interface verified.
 - `GiaSingleOperation, Gia2AigForOpt` : ABC9 to ABC for optimization.
 There's no direct manager in old rw/rf/b, so should be transformed to `Ntk` level.
 An example of balance is given here.
+- `GiaSingleOperation, Gia2AigForOptBack` : ABC9 to ABC for optimization.
+Then back to `Gia` manager.
+Omit as much high level structure as possible.
+An example with `balance` is shown here.

 ### Cuts